guildai/guildai/guild/tests/uat/compare-after-logreg-train.md

-# Compare after softmax train
+# Compare after logreg train

 `guild compare` is used to print a tabular report of runs, including accuracy and loss.